h2r/ein/doc/language.md

 something to end up on the data stack, something must put it there, and it needs to be put there before it is used.

+#### Exercise:  Calculate with Ein!

+Do some arithmetic with Ein!
+Push some numbers on the data stack, and observe them appearing at the console.
+Then add them together with `+`, and observe the result on the data stack.

+#### Exercise:  Hello World!

+Write a program to print hello world.
+First you push a string on the data stack.
+Then use the `print` word to print it to the console.

 ### Data and Variables

 <!--